walzerm/Advent-of-code/README.md

 # advent-of-code

-My solutions for the [Advent of Code](http://adventofcode.com/) programming challenges.
+My solutions, in Javascript, for the [Advent of Code](http://adventofcode.com/) programming challenges.